 The type of boat that is best suited for the upcoming trip depends of course on the personal wishes and expectations of the guests.

 The offer in Croatia includes the following options from which you can choose: sailboats, motorboats, catamarans and gulets.

 Sailboats are one of the most popular ways to explore the seas.
 They are not only ideal for family holidays but also for active sports trips.
 However, to steer a sailboat you will need sufficient experience and knowledge.

-Motor boats or yachts are not only very practical and comfortable but also convince by their speed.
-Their price and their fuel consumption is often higher.
+Motorboats or yachts are not only very practical and comfortable but also convince by their speed.
+Their price and their fuel consumption are often higher.

 If you are looking for more space and stability in addition to comfortable comfort, you should consider a catamaran.
 This type of boat offers generous space both in the saloon and in the cabins.
 A further advantage is the close anchoring possibility on the shore.

 For guests who long for absolute relaxation without having to worry about the boat, a gulet is ideal.
 This variant includes a crew that will take care of all your needs.

 What should one have in mind when making a decision?

 - Do you need shared or single cabins?